Rule 1-501. License Fees

 Organization of the State Bar & Admissions / Part I - Creation & Organization / CHAPTER 5 FINANCE / Rule 1-501.
 License Fees

-(a) Annual license fees for membership in the State Bar shall be due and payable on July 1 of each year.
+(a) Annual license fees for membership in the State Bar of Georgia shall be due and payable on July 1 of each year.
 Upon the failure of a member to pay the license fee by September 1, the member shall cease to be a member in good standing.
-When such license fees and late fees for the current and prior years have been paid, the member shall automatically be reinstated to the status of member in good standing, except as provided in section (b) of this Rule.
+When such license fees, including any late fees, costs, charges or penalties incurred by the State Bar of Georgia as the result of a cancelled or dishonored payment of any type or kind for the current and prior years have been paid in full, the member shall automatically be reinstated to the status of member in good standing, except as provided in section (b) of this Rule.

-ii. provide the membership section of the State Bar the following:
+(2) provision to the membership section of the State Bar of Georgia of the following:

-A. a certificate from the Office of General Counsel of the State Bar that the suspended member is not presently subject to any disciplinary procedure;
+(i) a certificate from the Office of the General Counsel of the State Bar of Georgia that the suspended member is not presently subject to any disciplinary procedure;

-iii. payment to the State Bar of a non-waivable reinstatement fee as follows:
+(3) payment to the State Bar of Georgia of a non-waivable reinstatement fee as follows:

-C. $500.00 for the third reinstatement paid within the first year of suspension, plus 500.00 for each year of suspension thereafter up to a total of five years; or
+(iii) $500.00 for the third reinstatement paid within the first year of suspension, plus $500.00 for each year of suspension thereafter up to a total of five years; or

 The yearly increase in the reinstatement fee shall become due and owing in its entirety upon the first day of each next fiscal year and shall not be prorated for any fraction of the fiscal year in which it is actually paid.

-(d) Prior to suspending a member under subsection (b) above, the State Bar shall send by certified mail a notice thereof to the last known address of the member as contained in the official membership records.
-It shall specify the years for which the license fee is delinquent and state that either the fee and all penalties related thereto are paid within sixty (60) days or a hearing to establish reasonable cause is requested within sixty (60) days, the membership shall be suspended.
+(d) Prior to suspending a member under subsection (b) above, the State Bar of Georgia shall send by certified mail a notice thereof to the last known address of the member as contained in the official membership records.
+It shall specify the years for which the license fee is delinquent and state that unless either the fee and all penalties related thereto are paid within 60 days or a hearing to establish reasonable cause is requested within 60 days, the membership shall be suspended.

-After a finding of delinquency, a copy of the finding shall be served upon the Respondent attorney.
-The Respondent attorney may file with the Court any written exceptions (supported by the written argument) said Respondent may have to the findings of the Executive Committee.
-All such exceptions shall be filed with the Clerk of the Supreme Court and served on the Executive Committee by service on the General Counsel within twenty (20) days of the date that the findings were served on the Respondent attorney.
-Upon the filing of exceptions by the Respondent attorney, the Executive Committee shall within twenty (20) days of said filing, file a report of its findings and the complete record and transcript of evidence with the Clerk of the Supreme Court.
+After a finding of delinquency, a copy of the finding shall be served upon the respondent attorney.
+The respondent attorney may file with the Court any written exceptions (supported by the written argument) said respondent may have to the findings of the Executive Committee.
+All such exceptions shall be filed with the Clerk of the Supreme Court of Georgia and served on the Executive Committee by service on the General Counsel within 20 days of the date that the findings were served on the respondent attorney.
+Upon the filing of exceptions by the respondent attorney, the Executive Committee shall within 20 days of said filing, file a report of its findings and the complete record and transcript of evidence with the Clerk of the Supreme Court of Georgia.
 The Court may grant extensions of time for filing in appropriate cases.
 Findings of fact by the Executive Committee shall be conclusive if supported by any evidence.
-The Court may grant oral argument on any exception filed with it upon application for such argument by the Respondent attorney or the Executive Committee.
+The Court may grant oral argument on any exception filed with it upon application for such argument by the respondent attorney or the Executive Committee.
 The Court shall promptly consider the report of the Executive Committee, exceptions thereto, and the responses filed by any party to such exceptions, if any, and enter its judgement.
-A copy of the Court's judgement shall be transmitted to the Executive Committee and to the Respondent attorney by the Court.
+A copy of the Court's judgement shall be transmitted to the Executive Committee and to the respondent attorney by the Court.

-Within thirty (30) days after a final judgement which suspends membership, the suspended member shall, under the supervision of the Supreme Court, notify all clients of said suspended member's inability to represent them and of the necessity for promptly retaining new counsel, and shall take all actions necessary to protect the interests of said suspended member's clients.
-Should the suspended member fail to notify said clients or fail to protect their interests as herein required, the Supreme Court, upon its motion, or upon the motion of the State Bar, and after ten (10) days notice to the suspended member and proof of failure to notify or protect said clients, may hold the suspended member in contempt and order that a member or members of the State Bar take charge of the files and records of said suspended member and proceed to notify all clients and take such steps as seem indicated to protect their interests.
-Any member of the State Bar appointed by the Supreme Court to take charge of the files and records of the suspended member under these Rules shall not be permitted to disclose any information contained in the files and records in his or her care without the consent of the client to whom such file or record relates, except as clearly necessary to carry out the order of the court.
+Within 30 days after a final judgement which suspends membership, the suspended member shall, under the supervision of the Supreme Court of Georgia, notify all clients of said suspended member's inability to represent them and of the necessity for promptly retaining new counsel, and shall take all actions necessary to protect the interests of said suspended member's clients.
+Should the suspended member fail to notify said clients or fail to protect their interests as herein required, the Supreme Court of Georgia, upon its motion, or upon the motion of the State Bar of Georgia, and after ten days notice to the suspended member and proof of failure to notify or protect said clients, may hold the suspended member in contempt and order that a member or members of the State Bar of Georgia take charge of the files and records of said suspended member and proceed to notify all clients and take such steps as seem indicated to protect their interests.
+Any member of the State Bar of Georgia appointed by the Supreme Court of Georgia to take charge of the files and records of the suspended member under these Rules shall not be permitted to disclose any information contained in the files and records in his or her care without the consent of the client to whom such file or record relates, except as clearly necessary to carry out the order of the Court.